Tuncurry

 Tuncurry displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Tuncurry's dwellings, as per the latest Census, consisted of 54.3% houses and 45.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 73.0% houses and 27.0% other dwellings.
-Home ownership in Tuncurry stood at 54.3%, with mortgaged dwellings at 16.8% and rented ones at 29.0%.
-The median monthly mortgage repayment was $1,322, below Non-Metro NSW's average of $1,517.
-The median weekly rent in Tuncurry was $310, compared to Non-Metro NSW's $330.
+Dwelling structure in Tuncurry, as evaluated at the 2016 Census, consisted of 54.3% houses and 45.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 73.0% houses and 27.0% other dwellings.
+Home ownership in Tuncurry was at 54.3%, with mortgaged dwellings at 16.8% and rented ones at 29.0%.
+The median monthly mortgage repayment was $1,322, lower than Non-Metro NSW's average of $1,517.
+Median weekly rent in Tuncurry was $310, compared to Non-Metro NSW's $330.
 Nationally, Tuncurry's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing